daniel-m-campos/deep_rl_navigation/README.md

 The default binary paths are set in the `Environment` implementations and are of the form `/usr/local/sbin/<ENVIRONMENT>.x86_64`.
 See the `Navigation` class in `environment.py` for an example.
-You can either sim link the downloaded binaries to the default directories or pass the `binary_path` when running the package.
+You can either symlink the downloaded binaries to the default directories or pass the `binary_path` when running the package.

 ## Usage